Nicolae Ceaușescu: President of the Socialist Republic of Romania

-In 1974, Ceaușescu converted his post of president of the State Council to a full-fledged executive presidency.
-He was first elected to this post in 1974, and would be reelected every five years until 1989.
+Ceaușescu had been head of state since 1967, though nominally only as first among equals, deriving his real power from his status as party leader.
+However, in 1974 Ceaușescu introduced a full-fledged executive presidency as the nation's top decision-maker.
+He was first elected to this post in 1974 and would be reelected every five years until 1989.

-Although Ceaușescu had been nominal head of state since 1967, he had merely been first among equals on the State Council, deriving his real power from his status as party leader.
-The new post, however, made him the nation's top decision-maker both in name and in fact.
-He was empowered to carry out those functions of the State Council that did not require plenums.
+As President, he was empowered to carry out those functions of the State Council that did not require plenums.
 He also appointed and dismissed the president of the Supreme Court and the prosecutor general whenever the legislature was not in session.
-In practice, from 1974 onward Ceaușescu frequently ruled by decree.
+In practice, from 1974 onwards Ceaușescu frequently ruled by decree.
 Over time, he usurped many powers and functions that nominally were vested in the State Council as a whole.

 Effectively, Ceaușescu now held all governing power in the nation; virtually all party and state institutions were subordinated to his will.
 The principles of democratic centralism, combined with the legislature's infrequent sessions (it sat in full session only twice a year) meant that for all intents and purposes, his decisions had the force of law.

 Oil embargo, strike and foreign relations

-Starting with the 1973–74 Arab oil embargo against the West, a period of prolonged high oil prices set in that characterised the rest of the 1970s.
+Starting with the 1973–1974 Arab oil embargo against the West, a period of prolonged high oil prices set in that characterised the rest of the 1970s.
 Romania as a major oil equipment producer greatly benefited from the high oil prices of the 1970s, which led Ceaușescu to embark on an ambitious plan to invest heavily in oil-refining plants.
-Ceaușescu's plan was to make Romania into Europe's number one oil refiner not only of its own oil, but also of oil from Middle Eastern states like Iraq and Iran, and then to sell all of the refined oil at a profit on the Rotterdam spot market.
+Ceaușescu's plan was to make Romania into Europe's number one oil refiner not only of its own oil, but also of oil from Middle Eastern states such as Iraq and Iran, and then to sell all of the refined oil at a profit on the Rotterdam spot market.
 As Romania lacked the money to build the necessary oil refining plants and Ceaușescu chose to spend the windfall from the high oil prices on aid to the Third World in an attempt to buy Romania international influence, Ceaușescu borrowed heavily from Western banks on the assumption that when the loans came due, the profits from the sales of the refined oil would be more than enough to pay off the loans.
-A major problem with Ceaușescu's oil-refining plan which led to Romania taking enormous loans was the low productivity of Romanian workers, which meant that the oil-refining plants were finished years behind schedule.
-The 1977 earthquake which destroyed much of Bucharest also led to delays in the oil plan.
+Meanwhile, Romania also imported Soviet oil, but the Soviets refused to grant Romania the preferential oil pricing that Warsaw Pact states received.
+The 1977 earthquake which destroyed much of Bucharest led to delays in the oil plan.
 By the time the oil refining plants were finished in the early 1980s, a slump in oil prices had set in, leading to major financial problems for Romania.